 Depends on what you like.
 Maui is more laid back and Oahu is built up.
 We did Maui a few years ago and loved it.
 Took the road to Hana, very cool.
 You can take a van or bus tour to get there or drive your rental car but the road is very narrow with a lot of tight curves.
 You can drive up to the top of the volcano.
 If you go in the fall go during Halloween, they have a big party/parade in Lahaina.
 All depends on what you like.
-Give me some more details and I will help you best I can. over 5 years ago
+Give me some more details and I will help you best I can. almost 7 years ago

 Definitely island hop!